-It is a matter of great concern that all members of the college community strive for high standards of personal integrity.
-Evaluation of each student's level of knowledge and understanding is a vital part of the teaching process, and requires tangible measures with the process of evaluation.
-When the relationship between the work being evaluated and the student's knowledge is being misrepresented this is an act of academic dishonesty.
-A hallmark of any profession is integrity and honesty.
-Academic honesty is expected of all students; therefore, each
+It is a matter of great concern that all college community members strive for high standards of personal integrity.
+Evaluation of each student's level of knowledge and understanding is a vital part of the teaching process and requires tangible measures with the evaluation process.
+When the relationship between evaluated work and the student's knowledge is misrepresented, this is an act of academic dishonesty.

 A hallmark of any profession is integrity and honesty.
-Academic honesty is expected of all students; therefore, each student is expected to accomplish his/her own work.
+Academic honesty is expected of all students; therefore, each student must accomplish his/her own work.
 Academic misconduct includes, but is not limited to, deceptive acts such as the following:

-- cheating in any manner on tests, papers, reports, labs, quizzes, discussions - using prohibited electronic devices during testing. e.g. using a cell phone during a test - using technology improperly - submitting work completed by another party - stealing, buying, or selling course materials - opening sites not permitted when taking an exam e.g. quizzlet, Bing search, google search - impersonating another student or allowing another to assume one's identity for course work or testing - conveying false or misleading information
+- cheating in any manner on tests, papers, reports, labs, quizzes, discussions - using prohibited electronic devices during testing. e.g., using a cell phone during a test - using technology improperly, which includes any use of Generative AI (Artificial Intelligence) - submitting work completed by another party - stealing, buying, or selling course materials - opening sites not permitted when taking an exam-but not limited to, e.g., QUIZLET, BING search, GOOGLE search, MATHWAY - impersonating another student or allowing another to assume one's identity for coursework or testing - conveying false or misleading information in any form

-When academic dishonesty has occurred:
+When academic dishonesty has occurred during proctored testing, the following penalties will be implemented: